-Creating Music Playlists
+Creating Music Playlists using 3rd Party Software

 Use your favorite music software on your PC to create music playlists.
 A playlist allows you to specify exactly what tracks to play and in what order to play them.
 For example, create a "favorites" playlist and just listen to your favorite tracks.
 Save the playlist in the industry standard .m3u playlist format.